FREDE: Anytime Graph Embeddings: Anytime graph embeddings

 \subsection{\pko{A row-wise computable similarity matrix}}

-\pko{HOPE~\cite{ou2016} was the first embedding method based on any chosen higher-order similarity matrix; in its default version, it uses Katz similarity; however, it requires the entire matrix as input, and applies a linear, rather than nonlinear, dimensionality reduction method on it via a revised form of SVD. \verseemb~\cite{tsitsulin2018www} was the first similarity-based embedding method that does \emph{not} require the entire matrix as input, as it allows for efficient row-wise computation; in its default version, it use Personalized PageRank ($\ppr$) as a higher-order similarity measure and outperforms other methods in downstream tasks~\cite{tsitsulin2018www}.}
+\pko{\verseemb~\cite{tsitsulin2018www} is the first similarity-based embedding method that does \emph{not} require the entire matrix as input, as it allows for efficient row-wise computation; in its default version, it uses the PPR similarity measure:}

-\begin{definition} Given a starting node distribution $s$, damping factor $\alpha$, and the transition probability matrix $\mathrm{P}$, the Personalized PageRank vector $\ppr_{i\cdot}$ is defined by the recursive equation:
+\begin{definition} Given a starting node distribution $s$, damping factor $\alpha$, and the transition probability matrix $\mathrm{P}$, the PPR vector $\ppr_{i\cdot}$ is defined by the recursive equation:

 \end{definition}